ccss-sandia/antfarm-core/README.md

 ## VERSIONING INFORMATION

 This project uses the major/minor/bugfix method of versioning.
 It has yet to reach a 1.x.x status yet because the API is still in flux.
+When new plugins are officially released, the minor version number will be incremented.

 ## DISCLAIMER